episphere/donate/README.md

-# donate
+# repl
-minimum infrastructure for data donation
+Experimenting with repl.it